n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.n8n.md

 A node to integrate with n8n itself.
 This node allows you to consume the [n8n API](/api/) in your workflows.

-Refer to the [n8n Rest API documentation](/api/) for more information on using the n8n API.
+Refer to the [n8n REST API documentation](/api/) for more information on using the n8n API.
 Refer to [API endpoint reference](/api/api-reference/) for working with the API endpoints directly.

 /// note | Credentials
 You can find authentication information for this node in the [API authentication](/api/authentication/) documentation.